BenKmann/HelloGit/README.md

 This is to Test all the Features.
 _)
-And anotheer Commit
+And anotheer Comit

-And anotheer Commit... brranch ööööö
+And anotheer Comit... brranch Ã¶Ã¶Ã¶Ã¶Ã¶